siddhartha-gadgil/DeptWeb/_seminars/2023/2023-02-17-apoorva-khare.md

 been an application of Schur polynomials, which essentially arise from the expansion of $\det(p[{\bf u}{\bf v}^T])$.<br><br>

-In the first two parts of the talk, I will explain the above journey from matrix positivity to determinantal identities and Schur polynomials; then go beyond, to the expansion of $\det(f[{\bf u}{\bf v}^T])$ for all power series $f$.
+In the first half of the talk, I will explain the above journey from matrix positivity to determinantal identities and Schur polynomials; then go beyond, to the expansion of $\det(f[{\bf u}{\bf v}^T])$ for all power series $f$.
 (Partly based on joint works with Alexander Belton, Dominique Guillot, Mihai Putinar, and with Terence Tao.)
-In the third part, joint with Siddhartha Sahi, I will explain how to extend the above determinantal identities to
+In the second half, joint with Siddhartha Sahi, I will explain how to extend the above determinantal identities to
 (a) any subgroup $G$ of signed permutations;